 Designated Main Street Programs

-Our Designated Main Street Programs use the National Main Street Center’s Four-Point Approach®, have broad community support, paid staff, and meet (or will soon meet) other standards.
+Our Designated Main Street Programs use the National Main Street Center’s Four-Point Approach®, have broad community support, paid staff, and meet other standards.
 Designated Main Street Programs receive several benefits from their annual membership including complimentary training admissions and funding for on-site technical assistance.

 Red Wing Downtown Main Street strives to preserve the traditional Main Street as a healthy, economically vital center of commerce and social activity for residents and visitors.
 Reinvestment in the area has helped lead to a wide variety of businesses and attractions, including restaurants, cafes, and unique shops opening and staying downtown.